What Does Michael Jordan Have to Do With Fixing Your Marriage?

 I will often hear a partner say, "I'm just not in love with my husband anymore."

 Often the experience of "not being in love" is equated, for the fixed-mindsetters, to the relationship being over.
 You are either in love or out of love.
 And if it is over, it is over.
 In this fixed scenario, there is little movement for growth, change, and healing.

 For those clients of mine with a growth mindset, the clients who say "yes" to the challenges in their relationships, the chances of success are great.
 Not because these couples of special, more gifted, more virtuous...but because these couples are willing to try something new and to fail.
 We fail in our relationships every day in some small and some big ways.
 From a growth mindset, failure is an opportunity to learn more about how to do it differently to achieve the more desired result.

 The only way to have a healthy and vibrant marriage or relationship is to be willing to fail over and over and over again...and then learn how to do it differently.

-You might remember this Nike commercial from the 1990's with Michael Jordan.
-Jordan outlines his missed shots and lost games and attributes is willingness to fail to his ability to win.
+You might remember this Nike commercial from the 1990s with Michael Jordan.
+Jordan outlines his missed shots and lost games and attributes is a willingness to fail to his ability to win.

-Having a trained professional to help guide your growth process is not only helpful it is quite effecient!
-If you are ready to create meaningful change in your marriage or relationships, call now for your free 20 minute phone consultation, 720.457.3342, or click the red "book online now" button at the top of your screen.
+Having a trained professional to help guide your growth process is not only helpful it is quite efficient!
+If you are ready to create meaningful change in your marriage or relationships, call now for your free 20-minute phone consultation, 720.457.3342, or click the red "book online now" button at the top of your screen.
 We look forward to hearing from you!